2 Days / 1 Night Easy–Moderate Max 12 People

 ★★★★☆

 "Fantastic 2 days.
-Day 1 through Lao Chai was scenic, and our guide Tzu Hang explained the H'mong farming calendar while we walked — actually useful context.
+Day 1 through Lao Chai was scenic, and our guide explained the H'mong farming calendar while we walked — actually useful context.
 The homestay was basic as described, but clean and welcoming.
 Minus one star only because it rained hard in the afternoon of Day 1 and the path got slippery — bring walking poles, they really help on the descent to Ta Van."

 Posted on TripAdvisor